unt-libraries/solrbenchmark/README.md

     - How much text appears in each text field, the sizes of facet strings, etc.
     - The range and distribution of values in multi-valued fields.
 How often is there 1 value?
 2 values?
 3? etc.
     - Occurrence of data in optional fields.
 Is a given field populated in 10% of records?
 70%?
 - Words and word-length distributions, especially for search fields.
-Your text doesn't necessarily have to reflect word distributions in a given language, but it isn't difficult to model appropriate approximate distributions of word lengths.
+Your text doesn't necessarily have to reflect precise words or word distributions in a given language.
+But modeling appropriate distributions of word lengths isn't difficult.
-    - (Side note: this is honestly something I wonder about.
+    - (Side note: I'm not sure about this.
 What characteristics of text actually impact Solr performance?
 Presumably the number of words and word distributions *would* actually affect the size and contents of the search indexes.
 FUTURE TO-DO: Create an emitter type where we could generate a set vocabulary and the emitter would generate random text using that vocabulary, instead of just randomly choosing individual alphabet letters.)
-- Realistic distribution of search terms for testing against.
+- Realistic distribution of search terms to test against.
 Completely random text won't cut it for terms you need to be able to search and actually produce a sizeable result set.
 - Realistic cardinality and distribution of facet terms.
 Performance of faceting is known to be dependent on cardinality — how many unique facet values you have.

 #### Emitters, Fields, and Schemas